Post45 Data Collective

 In all other cases, we proceeded as follows.
 When faced with a two-year range, we simply rounded down (1986-1987 → 1986), assuming that’s when the story begins.
 Some works are set across a much longer period, whether time proceeds organically (like the TV show Years and Years (2019), which spans 2019-2034 over the course of the series), or with discontinuous leaps (like the film Bicentennial Man (1999), which visits multiple periods in equal portion: 2005, 2025, 2048, 2068, and 2205).
 For these works, we picked the median of the date range and rounded up to the closest year if necessary (2019-2034 → 2027).
 We decided to use median rather than mean, since the median is more likely to be near a year actually depicted in the work.
 (E.g. 2002, 2041, 2073, and 8932 produce a mean of 3762 CE, but its median of 2057 CE is closer to the era depicted in the work.)

 This approach is a slightly awkward fit for a small number of works containing large leaps in time, like Stephen Baxter’s Ring (1994), which trades off between two narrative timelines, 3951 CE and 5,000,000 CE, producing a median of 2,501,975 CE.
 It also means that six works in the dataset depicting historical as well as future events ended up with a median year_set date earlier than the work’s release date.
 (Cixin Liu’s The Three Body Problem [2006], set in 1967, 1971, 1979, and 2010, has a median year_set of 1975, thirty-one years before the work was published).
-We made an exception to the median rule for these six works with narrative threads trading off between the past and the future — Weapons of Choice, The Three Body Problem, Cloud Atlas, The Bone Clocks, Walk the Vanished Earth, and Cloud Cuckoo Land — and instead picked the farthest future date depicted, given the dataset’s topic of concern.
+We made an exception to the median rule for these five works with narrative threads trading off between the past and the future — Weapons of Choice, The Three Body Problem, Cloud Atlas, The Bone Clocks, and Cloud Cuckoo Land — and instead picked the farthest future date depicted, given the dataset’s topic of concern.

 Overall, we found using the median of multiyear settings to be the cleanest way of creating a column of individual future years that allows for plotting the time horizons of individual works over the genre’s history.
 Should researchers want to analyze or visualize all the years depicted in the works, they can use the numbers in the multiyears column.
 Fuzzy date ranges can be worked with using Python libraries like tempun for temporal uncertainty and undate for incomplete dates.